Before proceeding, please ensure you have met all requirements

 1. Install the SDK in your app

-To embed the iOS SDK into your Xcode project, you will need to use Cocoapods:
+To embed the iOS SDK into your Xcode project, you will need to use one of the following dependency managers:

 1. CocoaPods